sinarueeger/robust-data-analysis-with-r/handbook/03-workshop.Rmd

 ## Tidy + Transform Data
 <!-------------------------------->

-Before doing any actual data analysis, we need to bring the data into a analysis-friendly format.
+Before doing any actual data analysis, we need to bring the data into an analysis-friendly format.
 Although we humans like datasets that offer a quick overview with several columns, R prefers to have what is called [_tidy data_](https://r4ds.had.co.nz/tidy-data.html).
 A dataset is tidy when:

   - Each variable has its own column.
   - Each observation has its row.